Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

-Brownian motion is a continuous random walk.
-In a time interval $\Delta t$, the displacement of the walker is a Gaussian random variable with variance proportional to $\Delta t$.
-A Brownian quantum circuit can generate continuous random unitary evolution\cite{lashkari_towards_2013}.
-The evolution operator $U(t)$ performs a random walk on the manifold of the unitary group.
-The direction of the displacement is specified by the Hamiltonian.
+We aim to understand the operator dynamics for systems with generic all to all 2-body interactions.
+Randomness is our key tool to construct such generic non-integrable yet still solvable models.

-In this paper, we study the Brownian quantum circuit in Ref.~\onlinecite{lashkari_towards_2013} that contains only (up to) two-body interactions.
-More concretely, in a time interval $\Delta t$, the evolution is governed by the Hamiltonian
+We put spacetime randomness in the strength of the 2-body spin-spin interactions.
+The model is called the Brownian quantum circuit\cite{lashkari_towards_2013}.
+In a short interval of $\Delta t$, the circuit (or the time evolution) performs a random walk on the unitary group.
+The direction of the displacement is specified by the Hamiltonian, which is spanned by the 2-body interactions.
+More concretely, the evolution in a short interval is governed by the Hamiltonian

 where $\sigma_i^{\mu_i}$ are the generalized Pauli matrices on site $i$ and $\sigma_i^0 = \I$.
 The strength $B^s_{i,j,\mu_i,\mu_j}$ of the spin-spin interactions over sites $i$ and $j$ is a Gaussian random variable with variance proportional to $\Delta t$.
 The continuum limit of the evolution